 The best way to live well when you're old is to save when you're young.

-Start saving $405 per month at age 25, earn a 7% return over time and you'll have $1 million by age 65.
+If you can start saving $405 per month by age 25, an average annual return of 7% means you'll have $1 million by age 65.

-But if you wait until you're 30 to start saving, you'll have to put away $585 per month to reach that goal.
+But wait until you're 30 to start saving, and you'll have to put away $585 per month to reach that goal.

 "There is tremendous power in starting early," says Bruce Hemler, founder of Wealth Enhancement Group in Chaska, Minnesota.
-"You'll earn even more through compounding than if you save more later."
+"You'll earn even more through compounding (interest) than if you save more later."

 Once you meet the match, start putting the excess in a Roth IRA.